RaviShankar000/GorillaPresenter/src/userdata/slides.md

 (iOS and iPadOS require adding a home screen shortcut)

 # Gorilla Presenter
-; Notes for slide 2.

 * Fast text-based editing.
-* Can be edited anywhere, even on a phone or tablet
+* Can be edited anywhere --- desktop, tablet -- even on a phone in a pinch.
 * Get your presentation done and be off enjoying a tasty beverage while your rivals are still playing pointy-clicky.

 # How do I get it?

 You're soaking in it, mang!
 * Control+click (long press on mobile)
 * Choose "Save Presentation"
 * That's it!
-You can open this file on your local computer and have a full working copy of Gorilla Presenter.
+You can open this file on your local computer or mobile device and have a full working copy of Gorilla Presenter.

 # Editing Slides